Tuck · Comparisons · Tuck vs Peace Baby Monitor 3G 4G 5G

 Choose Tuck if

-• You want AI scene understanding, generative lullabies, or voice cloning.
+• You want AI scene understanding, curated lullabies, or a written morning sleep diary.

 • You want trained cry detection (Peace's 'Cry Alarm' tagline isn't backed by an actual classifier).